Can I buy hearing aids privately?

 The HCPC regulates health professionals in the UK in order to protect the public and make sure that the professional is working to current standards.

-You can check if your hearing aid dispenser is registered by going to www.hcpc-uk.co.uk and using the ‘check the register’ tool.
+You can check if your hearing aid dispenser is registered by going to the HCPC website's Check the Register tool.

 Some hearing aid dispensers have a money-back guarantee so that you can return the hearing aids within a set time if they aren’t suitable.
 It may take your child a while to get used to the sound levels of the new aid, so the guarantee period should be at least six weeks.